 How children are affected

 Children can be deeply affected by family and domestic violence – even when the abuse isn’t directed at them personally.

-In households where abuse occurs, children are at risk of psychological harm.
-They can suffer the same sense of powerlessness, despair and emotional distress as the victim, even if they never see the abuse.
+In households where abuse occurs, children are at risk of psychological and developmental harm.
+They can suffer the same sense of powerlessness, despair and emotional distress as the person experiencing violence, even if they never see the abuse.

-For people experiencing abuse from family members, it’s important to have a safety plan.
+For people experiencing abuse from family members, partners or ex-partners, it’s important to have a safety plan.
 This may require help from a friend or another family member.
 Here are some ideas: